 Pulmonary edema constitutes the accumulation of fluid in the lungs.

-In cases of pulmonary edema, a distinction has to be made between cardiogenic and non-cardiogenic pulmonary edema, whereby the first type does not involve lung disease, but occurs much more frequently in the clinical routine.
+In cases of pulmonary edema, a distinction has to be made between cardiogenic and non-cardiogenic pulmonary edema, whereby the 1st type does not involve lung disease but occurs much more frequently in the clinical routine.

 Cardiogenic pulmonary edema, also hydrostatic pulmonary edema, is frequently caused by acute left ventricular heart failure as the heart is no longer capable of adequately pumping blood from the pulmonary circulation into the systemic circulation, thus causing blood to back up into the lungs.
 Other causes may be aortic mitral valve stenosis, tachycardia or hypertensive heart diseases.